 Like most in-ears, these headphones don’t trap heat around or in the ear.
 They won’t make you sweat more than usual when working out, so they're a good option for sports.

 These truly wireless headphones are very compact.
-The two buds take very minimal space and can easily fit in pockets or a bag.
+The two buds take up very minimal space and can easily fit in pockets or a bag.

 The Raycon E100 are stable enough for sports.
-Their stability fin design helps to get a secure fit and head movement doesn’t make them move around.
+Their stability fin design helps get a secure fit, and head movement doesn’t make them move around.
 However, since they provide a very air-tight seal, popping the seal might make them wobble around in your ear, and it'll be frustrating to replace if it happens often.

-The Raycon E100's stereo imaging is amazing.
+The Raycon E100's stereo imaging is incredible.
 The graph shows that the group delay is under the audibility threshold, resulting in tight bass and treble ranges.
 Also, the L/R drivers of our unit were very well-matched, which is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.
-Note that these results are only valid for our unit and yours may perform differently.
+Note that these results are only valid for our unit, and yours may perform differently.

-The recording quality of the E100's integrated microphone is sub-par.
+The recording quality of the Raycon E100's integrated microphone is sub-par.
 It sounds muffled and noticeably lacks detail.
 Recorded speech is understandable in very quiet environments, but the quality isn’t good.

-The Raycon E100’s integrated microphone noise handling performance is sub-par.
+The Raycon E100’s integrated microphone's noise handling performance is sub-par.
 The mic has trouble separating ambient noise and recorded speech.
 People on the other line can have trouble understanding you in moderately loud situations like walking on a busy street.
 These headphones are better-suited for very quiet environments.